England | Scotland | Wales | Northern Ireland | Ireland

 Items should be ordered from reception before your medication runs out.
 Please give at least 48 hours notice, prescriptions will be ready for collection on the due day after 3.00pm.Bear in mind that if you are requesting an item you have not had for some time there may be a delay as the doctor may wish to speak to you before issuing.

-Please note that emergency prescriptions can NOT be ordered via the website.
+Please note that emergency prescriptions can NOT be ordered via apps or e-mail.

 If you want your prescription posted to you, please provide us with a stamped addressed envelope.
 NB Weekends and Bank Holidays do not count as part of the 48 hours.

 We will need to review your prescription from time to time, so please make an appointment when you receive notification that your review is due.

 To order a prescription you may come in, write to us, use patient access, use the my gp app or use this website for collection later.
 We do not accept telephone requests.

 Please Note that most local pharmacies offer a collection and delivery service.
 Please contact your specific pharmacy for more information; their numbers are available under useful contacts.